Transforming metrics on a line bundle to the Okounkov body: Chebyshev transforms of metrized - and -divisors

 \end{theorem}

 \begin{proof} First we show that (\ref{realequality}) holds when $a\in \mathbb{Q}^r$.
 By the homogeneity of the Okounkov body and the Chebyshev transform we have that

 where the last equality follows from Lemma \ref{relativeenergyhom}.
 Then by Proposition \ref{globalext}, (\ref{realequality}) holds for $a\in \mathbb{Q}^r$.
-Therefore by the continuity of the relative energy, the continuity of the global Chebyshev transform, and the fact that equation (\ref{realequality}) holds for rational $a,$ the proposition follows. \end{proof}
+Therefore by the continuity of the Monge-Amp\`ere energy, the continuity of the global Chebyshev transform, and the fact that equation (\ref{realequality}) holds for rational $a,$ the proposition follows. \end{proof}